grafana/hackathon-12-mcp-compliance/README.md

 ## Overview

+The FedRAMP Compliance MCP Server is designed to support users throughout their compliance journey, which consists of three main phases:

+1. **Understanding** - Learning about security controls, their requirements, and how they apply to your system
+2. **Implementing** - Designing and implementing controls in your system to meet compliance requirements
+3. **Evidencing** - Collecting and documenting evidence to demonstrate compliance with controls

 This project provides tools for working with FedRAMP compliance data, including:

 1. CLI tools for processing and querying FedRAMP baseline data
 2. An MCP server that exposes compliance data to LLM agents

+## Roadmap

+This project is missing the automation of evidence collection.
+There needs to be a way to securely store what may be sensitive data in a shared location that provides the proper ACLs and data protection.
+This is intended to be added in a future hackathon or additional roadmap time.

 ## Easy Button Quick Start